dansantinojones/watch-list-pp4/README.md

 Mobile:
 ![Lighthouse Mobile](/static/media/lighthouse-mobile.png)
 ### **Unfixed Bugs**
+1. The element a must not appear as a decendant of the button element.
+The buttons are in full working order and the paths are correct.
+2. The element input must not appear as a decendant of the button element.
+The buttons are in full working order and the paths are correct.
+3. Lines too long.
+I attempted to shorted the path by spreading it across multiple lines.
+I did not want to shorten it any more as I did not want to tamper with the readability.

 ## **Deployment**
 The master branch of this repository is the most current version and was used for deployment.